-Creating add-ins has never been easy and because of that there’s still a lot of room for improvement in the process.
+Creating add-ins has never been easy and because of that, there’s still a lot of room for improvement in the process.
 This template is an attempt to make the process of writing an add-in slightly easier.
-Watch for some detailed documentation soon that will provide more information on using this template and writing add-ins but if you’re already familiar with writing add-ins you should be able to use this template without any problems.
+I presented a class at Autodesk University 2018 that goes into detail about creating an add-in and using this template.
+Following the link, you’ll find a video of the class and a paper that goes through the step-by-step details.

 The download below is an installer that will install the template to make it available to Visual Studio.
 When you create a new project in Visual Studio, Choose “Visual Basic” from the tree of types of projects on the left and then “Nifty Add-In Inventor 2018” from the list on the right.

 Even though it’s set up for Inventor 2018, it will work for Inventor 2018 and later.
 The only thing in the template that is specific to Inventor 2018 is that it is referencing the Inventor 2018 Interop Library.
 You can continue to use this library in later versions of the Inventor too.
 The main reason to update to a later version is if you want to use API functionality that is only available in the new version.